Historical models of the Solar System: Copernicus's Heliocentric Model

 During the 16th century Nicholas Copernicus, in reflecting on Ptolemy and Aristotle's interpretations of the Solar System, believed that all the orbits of the planets and Moon must be a perfect uniform circular motion despite the observations showing the complex retrograde motion.
 Copernicus introduced a new model which was consistent with the observations and allowed for perfect circular motion.
 This is known as the Heliocentric model where the Sun is placed at the centre of the universe (hence, the Solar System) and the Earth is, like all the other planets, orbiting it.
 The heliocentric model also resolved the varying brightness of planets problem.
 Copernicus also supported the spherical Earth theory with the idea that nature prefers spherical limits which are seen in the Moon, the Sun, and also the orbits of planets.
 Copernicus furthermore believed that the universe had a spherical limit.
 Copernicus contributed further to practical Astronomy by producing advanced techniques of observations and measurements and providing instructional procedure.

 The heliocentric model implies that the Earth is also a planet, the third from the Sun after Mercury and Venus, and before Mars, Jupiter and Saturn.
 And also implicitly, that planets are "worlds", like Earth is, not "stars".
 But the Moon still orbits the Earth.

 The Tychonic system

 The Tychonic system shown in colour, with the objects that rotate around the Earth shown on blue orbits, and the objects that rotate around the Sun shown on orange orbits.
 Around all is a sphere of stars, which rotates.

 The heliocentric model was not immediately adopted.
 Conservatism along to numerous observational, philosophical and religious concerns prevented it for more than a century.

-In 1588, Tycho Brahe publishes his own Tychonic system, a blend between the Ptolemy's classical geocentric model and Copernicus' heliocentric model, in which the Sun and the Moon revolve around the Earth, in the center of universe, and all other planets revolve around the Sun.
+In 1588, Tycho Brahe published his own Tychonic system, a blend between the Ptolemy's classical geocentric model and Copernicus' heliocentric model, in which the Sun and the Moon revolve around the Earth, in the center of universe, and all other planets revolve around the Sun.
 It was an attempt to conciliate his religious beliefs with heliocentrism.
 This was the so-called geoheliocentric model, and it was adopted by some astronomers during the geocentrism vs heliocentrism disputes.